felixsch/mkcrowbar/README.md

 # Specify which network interface to use for the admin network
 interface: eth1

+# Just check if the ip is correct.
+Do not update configuration or check if ip is
+# static
+only-checks: False

 # network configuration for the crowbar host.
 You can set settings according to
 # the Interface Configuration Files.
 # HINT: If you want to use ipv6, you need to set NETWORKING_IPV6 in /etc/sysconfig/network